developer-zebra/developer-zebra-site/src/devicetracker/2-2/guide/setup/index.md

 ###Device Requirements
 Requirements for Device Tracker client:
+* The ZDVC server is installed and running.
 * The device is connected via WiFi on the same network as the server.
 * Zebra Data Service agent is running on the device.
 This agent collects data from the device.
 * The server URL, user name, and password is configured in the Device Tracker client to communicate with the server.